 HSRD 8901 - Dissertation Research (May be taken as 3, 6, or 9 credits)

 All newly admitted doctoral students are required to enroll in the online non-credit course, GRAD 8990 - Academic Integrity.
 Students must successfully complete this course prior to registering for the next semester.

 Full time status is considered enrollment in nine credit hours or more per semester.
 Part time status is considered enrollment in fewer than nine credit hours per semester.
 Dissertation Research is available in 3, 6, or 9 credits.
 Students will sit for the qualifying examination after completion of their Theory, Methods, Professional Roles and Responsibilities, and Area of Emphasis coursework.
 It is possible to sit for the qualifying examination even if one Area of Emphasis course is yet to be completed.
-All course selections require approval of PhD Program Director.
-Students will identify Dissertation Committee Chair during second year of full-time study; once Dissertation Committee chair is selected, he/she will become the student's academic advisor for the remainder of the program.
+All course selections require approval of the PhD Program Director.
+Students will identify a Dissertation Committee Chair nduring second year of full-time study; once the Dissertation Committee chair is selected, he/she will become the student's academic advisor for the remainder of the program.
 All newly admitted doctoral students are required to enroll in the online non-credit course GRAD 8990 – Academic Integrity.
 This course must be successfully completed prior to registering for the next semester.

 For more information and to view suggested course sequences in the Health Services Research Program, please click on the links below:

 Professor, Director of PhD Programs in Health Services Research and Public Health Sciences